mdn/content/files/en-us/mdn/community/issues/index.md

 ---
-title: Guidelines to open, triage, and work on issues
+title: Guidelines to open and work on issues
 slug: MDN/Community/Issues
 page-type: mdn-community-guide
 tags: